Deterministic Protocols in the SINR Model without Knowledge of Coordinates: Wakeup

 The \emph{Tree-Cutter} procedure works as follows: \begin{enumerate} \item The first $3$ executions are uniquely used by potential leaders to elect at most one leader among themselves per grid box of the pivotal grid, using a sub-procedure \emph{Potential-Leader-Election}. \item The next ssf execution is used to announce whether the node is a leader or someone's follower. \item The final ssf execution is used to pass the token, if any, to another node as follows.
 If the node is a neutral node or has no children, then it passes the token back to the node it received the token from.
 If the node has any children, then it passes the token to one of them in Depth First Search (DFS) manner.
 Note that, if the node became a leader during the execution of \emph{Potential-Leader-Election}, then it generates and keeps a new token with itself. \end{enumerate}

+It is important to note that if a node changes its alignment to a new leader, then once it gets the token that ``belongs" to its old leader and announces its change, it returns that token back to the node that sent it.
+This is a key part of the algorithm that allows all nodes to eventually get the token.

 The \emph{Potential-Leader-Election} sub-procedure takes place amongst neutral nodes who receive a token.
 They initially are potential leaders and transmit that during an ssf execution.
 By the property of a strongly selective family, and since at most a constant number of tokens are present in each grid box, there exists a round for each token holder in which only it will transmit, successfully, to all others within its range.
-The nodes then execute a second ssf schedule and transmit the information of which nodes they heard in each round of the ssf schedule.
-Each token holder uses this information (and ssf schedule) to figure out which round of the ssf schedule was the round in which only it successfully transmitted.
+The nodes then execute a second ssf schedule and transmit the information of which nodes they heard in each round of the ssf schedule.\footnote{The idea to transmit a bit string of the rounds that each potential leader was heard in, for each such leader, is inspired from \cite{JRS17}.
+In that paper, they mention a similar technique to optimize the size of local memory of nodes to execute the procedure ProximityGraphConstruction.} Each token holder uses this information (and ssf schedule) to figure out which round of the ssf schedule was the round in which only it successfully transmitted.
 Then, one final ssf schedule is executed where the node transmits at most once during the entire execution.
 In this execution, if the number of the current round is equal to the round number in which the given node is the sole potential leader within its range to transmit, then it transmits and becomes a leader.
 If before its round comes up, it hears another potential leader transmit, then it becomes a follower of that node.
 Once it becomes either a leader or a follower, it remains inactive for the remaining rounds.
 After all rounds are over, all nodes are either leaders or followers.
 Furthermore, if a node has become a leader, then every potential leader, within its range, who was not already a follower must become its follower.
 Since all nodes within a grid box are within range of each other, there can exist at most one leader per grid box.

 Now, we restate Theorem~\ref{the1} and prove it.